-The Department of Veterans Affairs typically pays a military service veteran beginning on the date that the veteran filed a claim.
-Most of the time that is months or years before the veteran wins.
-Once the veteran does win, they receive their new rate every month going forward.
-But the VA must also pay that back pay—the retro payment—to the date of the claim.
-To calculate an estimate of your retro benefits
+Typically, The Department of Veterans Affairs pays a military service veteran beginning on the date that the veteran filed a claim.
+Most of the time, that is months or years before the veteran’s claim is approved.
+Once the veteran’s claim is approved, they receive their new rate every month going forward.
+But the VA must also pay back pay—the retro payment—to the date of the claim.